D.C. urban gardens flourish in the pandemic as people dig in to ‘fill the isolated life’

 “We offer education on launching, producing, growing, preparing, distributing and using waste as a resource in those gardens,” he said.

-Since 1967, the university and the Smithsonian Institution have together operated a 50-acre farm in Beltsville, Md., called Firebird Farm.
+Since 1967, the university and the Smithsonian Institution have together operated a 50-acre farm in Beltsville, Md., called Firebird Research Farm.
 The farm tests the viability and market potential of crops and compares them with similar products available locally.

 Several West African fruits and vegetables were found to grow well in the D.C. region, including avuvo, a nutritious leafy green similar to kale; jute leaf, which is reminiscent of okra; and waterleaf, which is similar to spinach.